maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 ```
 <img width="600" alt="Women's March Wordcloud Positive" src="/WomensMarch/Positive.png">

+Some words that pop out include 'shoutout WomensMarch' and 'unstoppable.'
+Hillary Clinton and Cecile Richards seemed to be mentioned frequently.
 ```
 Wordcloud (Neutral):
 ```
 <img width="600" alt="Women's March Wordcloud Neutral" src="/WomensMarch/Neutral.png">

+'Clinton says,' 'video statement,' 'WATCH,' and 'references' all suggest that the majority of neutral tweets was sharing information on the events happening during the march.
 ```
 Wordcloud (Negative):
 ```
 <img width="600" alt="Women's March Wordcloud Negative" src="/WomensMarch/Negative.png">

+'Genital mutilation' seems to be the most prominent discussion.
+'Islam Sharia,' 'Amy Mek,' 'honor killings,' and 'Tahani Mansour' ([a woman who was killed by her father due to her dating a non-Muslim man and arriving home late](https://uncommongroundmedia.com/muslim-american-femicide-intersectional-feminist-enablers/?expand_article=1)) are all related to the conversation around Islam within the movement.

 ---